tallguy999/fil-course-assessment/Project Report.md

 - Crime data can be downloaded for 2018 through to 2021.
 From previous analysis of data collected during the pandemic, I'm aware that COVID lockdowns had a significant impact on the amount of reported crime during 2020, therefore I decided to avoid this time period completely and focus on pre-pandemic data (October 2019).

+- Some data is missing for the City of London, but this is handled in the code as explained below.

 ### Implementation Process
 1. Create three dataframes from the London Borough Profiles, Crime and Key Indicators data by calling three custom